-Second, a well-planned budget serves as the foundation for cost control in projects.
-Having an end budget estimate allows you to compare the project’s actual cost to the approved budget and see how much money you’ve already spent.
+Second, a well-planned budget is the foundation for project cost control.
+An end budget estimate allows you to compare the project’s actual cost to the approved budget and see how much money you’ve already spent.

 It will provide you with an understanding of how the project is progressing and whether any changes to the plan are required.

 Third, a project budget has a direct impact on the financial viability of the company.
-A project budget, when calculated feasibly and with resource constraints in mind, will increase the operating margin and improve overall project success.
+When calculated feasibly and with resource constraints in mind, a project budget will increase the operating margin and improve overall project success.

 5. Develop and Maintain an Effective Communication Plan

-One of the most important documents you and your communication workgroup will create is the communication plan.
+The communication plan is one of the most important documents you and your communication workgroup will create.

 It serves as a programmatic road map for defining what you are attempting to accomplish, the steps you will take to achieve your goals and objectives, and how you will measure success.